 Pound Cake Topping Ideas

-This recipe for a buttery pound cake can be served plain or with additional tasty toppings.
-Here are some of my family’s favorites.
+This buttery pound cake recipe can be served plain or with delicious toppings, which are some of my family’s favorites.

 - Powder Sugar: Dusting powdered sugar is the classic way to serve pound cake.